Academic AdvisingBack To Top

 - A student who withdraws after the end of late registration and has already earned grades, or receives grades of ‘W’ and/or ‘ADW’ in the term of withdrawal, is not required to apply for readmission to the university for the immediate subsequent term, but must apply for readmission to any term thereafter.

 Approval to return to the university following a medical withdrawal is not guaranteed.
-The Medical Withdrawal Committee may take into consideration the length of time the student's condition in stable, as well as the student's ability to successfully manage academics, live independently and follow treatment recommendations.
+Generally, the Medical Withdrawal Committee expects four consecutive months of good health prior to a student's return.
+The Medical Withdrawal Committee may take into consideration the length of time the student's condition is stable, as well as the student's ability to successfully manage academics, live independently and follow treatment recommendations.
 The Medical Withdrawal Committee reserves the right to place conditions on a student's return.
 The review process will follow all of the regulations outlined in the university readmission policy, in addition to any additional requirements imposed at the time of the medical withdrawal.
 The Medical Withdrawal Committee must approve a student’s return to the university and the student’s college must subsequently approve readmission to the college (if applicable).
 The registration hold imposed at the time of the medical withdrawal will not be removed from the record until the student is readmitted by the college (as applicable) and/or approved to return to the university by the Medical Withdrawal Committee.

 Because of the documentation required, and the various decisions that must be made by university officials, it is necessary that the process to return, as outlined above, begin well in advance of the session/term in which the student wishes to re-enroll.
 At a minimum all required forms an documentation must be submitted no later than two weeks prior to the start of the session/term in which the student desires to return to the university.
 Failure to meet the two-week deadline may result in deferment of medical clearance and readmission to the following session/term.Back To Top